-An important objective of having a UTF is to ensure that there is transparency in collection, management and disbursement of funds.
-Another aspect of this objective is to achieve accountability for money collected or allocated towards urban transport.
-Accountability requires that policies regarding the allocation of UTF funds are clear and well documented.
-Allocation of funds should be done on a priority basis, taking into account the cost effectiveness and justification behind various proposals regarding the utilization of funds.
-There should be priorities for allocation of funds to different types of expenditure, i.e. recurring and capital expenditure and for different modes of transport, i.e. bus or rail-based systems, non-motorised transport, roadway maintenance, etc. In this context it is imperative to formulate clear policies and procedures for allocation of funds from the UTF.
+A key objective of DUTF is to ensure transparency in collection, management and disbursement of funds.
+It is equally important to ensure accountability for money collected or allocated for urban transport.
+Accountability can be achieved by having clear and well-documented policies on allocation of DUTF funds.
+Allocation of funds should be done on a priority basis, taking into account the cost effectiveness and justification of the various proposals.
+In this context, it is imperative to formulate clear policies and procedures for allocation of funds from the DUTF.
+These will be administered and implemented by the FMD.

-e) Leveraging UTF revenue for raising funds from the market
+e) Leveraging DUTF revenue for raising funds from the market

-A predictable revenue stream for the UTF can be leveraged to generate funding for capital investments from the market by way of various types of borrowing such as issuance of bond, market borrowings, loan assistance from International Financial Institutions (IFIs) and even private investment etc.
+A predictable revenue stream for the DUTF can be leveraged to raise funding from the market.
+This could include various types of borrowings such as issuance of bonds, market borrowings, loan assistance from International Financial Institutions (IFIs) and even private investment etc.